wowwish/functional-programming-with-scala/Notes/Week1.md

 sqrt(25)
 ```

-The above code snippet works without the argument __x__ being declared as an argument in any of the _auxillary_ functions because it is outside the block of the _auxillary_ functions and is not shadowed by any local declaration in the body of the _auxillary_ functions.
+The above code snippet works without the argument __x__ being declared as an argument in any of the _auxiliary_ functions because it is outside the block of the _auxiliary_ functions and is not shadowed by any local declaration in the body of the _auxiliary_ functions.

 # Semicolons